 Sierra Leone’s energy and water ministry is regarded as the government’s poisoned chalice.

 It has had one of the highest turnovers of ministers since president Koroma took office in 2007, with each minister leaving office under dubious circumstances, accused of either poor performance, or the mismanagement and abuse of public office.

 In five years, no fewer than three minsters have failed to eradicate Sierra Leone’s electricity supply demon, which is costing the nation billions of dollars in lost productivity and revenue.

-In 2008 the World Bank funded a government signed deal with a Nigerian energy contractor – Income Electrix, for the supply of electricity in the capital Freetown.
+In 2008 the World Bank funded a government signed deal with a Nigerian energy contractor – Incomes Electrix, for the supply of electricity in the capital Freetown.

 This was a highly costly venture, which although achieved president Koroma’s political objective of lighting up the city within three months of being elected president.